raghavkhan/digital-paani/README.md

 Please develop a simple book management API using Node JS.
 The API should offer these functionalities:
 User authentication.
 CRUD operations for managing book entries (e.g., title, author, publication year).
 Filtering books by author or publication year.
 Clear documentation of API endpoints and their usage.
 Implementation of basic security measures (like input validation).

 /////////////////////////////////////////////////////////////////////////////
 API Documentation

+authorization Routes

-POST /api/register - Registers a new user with the given username and password.
-Returns a JSON object containing the registered user's data
+POST /api/v1/auth/register - Registers a new user and authenticate.
+Input : {email,name,password}
-POST /api/auth - Authenticate user with username and password.
-Returns JSON web token to be used in subsequent requests.
+attaches JSON web token with cookies to be used in subsequent requests.
+Output : Returns a JSON object containing the registered user's data (i.e, name,userId,role)

-POST /api/auth - Authenticate user.
-Returns token if successful.
+POST /api/v1/auth/login - Authenticate user.
-{username: "string", password: "string"}

-GET /api/books - Get all books.
-Requires valid token.

-GET /api/books/:id - Get specific book by id.
-Requires valid token.

-POST /api/books - Create new book.
-Requires valid token.
-{title: "string", author: "string", publicationYear: "number"}

-PUT /api/books/:id - Update existing book.
-Requires valid token.
-Same format as create.

-DELETE /api/books/:id - Delete book with given id.
-Requires valid token.

-Filtering can be done through query parameters:
-?author=John&year=1995

-Security Measures implemented in this version are:
-- Token based authentication via JSON Web Tokens.
-- Input data is validated against a schema to ensure it contains the required fields.
+Input : {email, password}
+attaches JSON web token with cookies to be used in subsequent requests.
+Output : Returns a JSON object containing the registered user's data (i.e, name,userId,role)

+GET /api/v1/auth/logout
+Output : { "msg" : "user logged out"}

+User Routes

+GET /api/v1/user
+Output : Array of user related objects only when user with role=admin is authenticated.

+GET /api/v1/user/showMe - show current user which is authenticated.

+GET /api/v1/user/:id - get single user ,only admin can access this route to get the user with id.

+PATCH /api/v1/user/updateUser
+Input : { name: userName, userId, role }
+Output : Updated User Details

+PATCH /api/v1/user/updateUserPassword
+Input : {oldPassword,newPassword}
+Output : updated User Details

+Book Routes

+GET /api/v1/book?publishedDate={}&author={}
+Output : An array of books that matches the search parameters.
+If no parameter is provided it returns all books.

+POST /api/v1/book (only admin can access this route) Input : {title,author,publicationYear}
+Output : {title,author,publicationYear,createdAt,updatedAt}

+PATCH /api/v1/book/:id (only admin can access this route) Input : {title, author,publicationYear}
+Output : {title, author, publicationYear} updated at

+DELETE /api/v1/book/:id (only admin can access this route) Output : {
+  "msg": "Success! book removed"
+}

 To run the server, use npm start from the command line.
-To test the routes, you can use an application like Postman or cURL.
+To test the routes, you can use an application like Postman or Thunder Client.
 To run the server, use `node index.js`.
-To test routes, use an HTTP client like Postman or cURL.